KoolKevin/SO_M_Learning_repo/XV6/Appunti/Capitolo 8 - File system/overview.md

 6. The **pathname layer** provides hierarchical path names like /usr/rtm/xv6/fs.c, and resolves them with recursive lookup.

-7. The **file descriptor layer** abstracts many Unix resources (e.g., pipes, devices, files, etc.) using the file system interface, simplifying the lives of application programmers.
+7. The **file descriptor layer** abstracts many Unix resources (e.g., pipes, devices, files, etc.) using the file system fd interface, simplifying the lives of application programmers.